 We recently welcomed 2 new accessibility testers to the Home Office – Stella Majcen and Yacoob Woozeer, who’ve joined James Buller to form the Access Needs team.

 Together, they bring years of accessibility experience – making things usable for people with access needs due to disabilities or medical conditions.
 They’re passionate about improving the equality of access to government services.

-The Access Needs team comprises people from the User Research and Design, and the Quality Assurance and Testing teams.
-We offer training, advice and feedback to development teams so they can make their product or service as inclusive as possible.
+The Access Needs team offers training, advice and feedback to development teams so they can make their product or service as inclusive as possible.
 We complement the work of user researchers, who should always speak and test with people with access needs.

 Here, we explain how we work with colleagues designing internal and external services.

 Our training programme for Digital, Data and Technology staff begins with the day-long access needs awareness introduction course and follows up with profession-specific modules.
 It’s a great way to introduce team members to the features, support and technology that people with access needs require when using digital services.

 Accessibility and the development lifecycle

 We want to work collaboratively with teams so they can understand what accessibility really means.
 So we developed a journey map that explains how we can work with teams at different stages of the development process.

 It’s never too soon to get us involved.
 We’ll start with an informal consultation to understand your service and your team’s needs.
 Even if you haven’t started building anything, we can share good examples of accessibility, case studies and advice on procurement.
 It all works towards meeting GOV.UK’s Digital Service Standard and design principles.

 One of our main ambitions is to share the insight gained by Home Office teams, learning across government and beyond.
 We want to be a guiding hand, rather than cracking a whip.